coredns/coredns/plugin/fanout/README.md

   but they have to use the same `tls_servername`.
 E.g. mixing 9.9.9.9 (QuadDNS) with 1.1.1.1 (Cloudflare) will not work.

-* `fail-count` is the number of subsequent failed health checks that are needed before client stops trying to connect.
 * `worker-count` is the number of parallel queries per request.
 By default equals to count of IP list.
 Use this only for reducing parallel queries per request.
 * `network` is a specific network protocol.
 Could be `tcp`, `udp`, `tcp-tls`.
 * `except` is a list is a space-separated list of domains to exclude from proxying.